ivslvs/drf_auth/README.md

-You can use swagger or routes below + admin panel
+You can use swagger or routes below

 The routes: